storyblok/storyblok-cli/src/commands/migrations/run/README.md

 The `migrations run` command allows you to execute migrations on stories in your Storyblok space.

 > [!NOTE]
-> Before running migrations, you need to create them first using the `migrations generate` command.
+> Before running migrations, you must create them by running the `migrations generate` command.
 See [migrations generate](./generate/README.md) for more details.

 > [!NOTE]
 > When running a migration, a snapshot of the story's content will be automatically created in the `.storyblok/migrations/{spaceId}/rollbacks` directory with a timestamp.
-These snapshots can be used to rollback changes if needed.
+These can be used to rollback changes if needed.

 ## Basic Usage